lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 ### Solution to monitoring host runtime configuration with inventory group_vars/host_vars specifications

 A better solution would be to run a 'site.yml' defined set of smoke tests with the change report as a part of an overall suite of 'monitoring' solutions/tools.
+Advantages using this approach are

+1) full alignment of site group_vars/host_vars configurations in defined inventory state.
+2) with regular/periodic site playbook runs:
+   1) minimized drift between the runtime and defined group_vars/host_vars specifications can readily be determined.
+   2) tasks display 'change' to monitor drift between the runtime and defined group_vars/host_vars specifications.

 #### Inventory host configurations comparison with host runtime state